MicrosoftDocs/windows-itpro-docs/windows/manage/appv-auto-clean-unpublished-packages.md

         </tbody>
     </table>

-2. Run the following command to make sure the packages were successfully cleaned up.
+2. Run the following command to make sure the configuration is ready to automatically cleanup your packages.

     ```ps1
     Get-AppvClientConfiguration